 Possibly.
-We are members of the ICCFA Lot Exchange Program, but not all cemeteries are.
-There are some limitations, but basically you‘ll get a dollar-for-dollar credit for the property you purchased at another participating cemetery.
+We are members of the ICCFA Credit Exchange Plan, but not all cemeteries are.
+There are some limitations, but basically, you‘ll get a dollar-for-dollar credit for the property you purchased at another participating cemetery.

 The ICCFA Exchange Program also applies to the mausoleum and estate properties.
 The transfer allowance for these types of properties is generally higher than traditional burial properties.
 For more information, please contact us.